Ilikepinapples/codecracker9000/README.md

 Additionally all functionality of this should be covered as well: https://www.cipherchallenge.org/tools/

-for substitution and frequncy analysis while single letter analysis, a more comprehensive frequency analysis should also be used using the data on this page: http://practicalcryptography.com/cryptanalysis/letter-frequencies-various-languages/english-letter-frequencies/
+for substitution and frequncy analysis while single letter analysis is implemented it is unrealiable and so, a more comprehensive frequency analysis should also be used using the data on this page: http://practicalcryptography.com/cryptanalysis/letter-frequencies-various-languages/english-letter-frequencies/

 **Notices**